reduxjs/redux/docs/FAQ.md

 <a id="actions-reducer-mappings"></a>
 ### Is there always a one-to-one mapping between reducers and actions?

 No. We suggest you write independent small reducer functions that are each responsible for updates to a specific slice of state.
 We call this pattern “reducer composition”.
 A given action could be handled by all, some, or none of them.
-This keep components decoupled from the actual data changes, as one action may affect different parts of the state tree, and there is no need for the component to be aware of this.
+This keeps components decoupled from the actual data changes, as one action may affect different parts of the state tree, and there is no need for the component to be aware of this.
 Some users do choose to bind them more tightly together, such as the “ducks” file structure, but there is definitely no one-to-one mapping by default, and you should break out of such a paradigm any time you feel you want to handle an action in many reducers.

 #### Further information